 Pattern bits have the bearing mounted on the shank.
 The template is placed face down on the table with the bearing height adjusted to contact the template.
 Pattern bits are commonly used with handheld routers with the template on the top surface to allow better visibility of the template while cutting.

-We also have bits with bearings on both the shank and the tip for maximum versatility.
-If you need to change the direction of cut to compensate for grain that could tear out, this bit will be very handy.
+We also have router bits with bearings on both the shank and the tip for maximum versatility.
+If you need to change the direction of cut to compensate for grain that could tear out, this router bit will be very handy.

-When using any of these bits, always use the largest diameter bit that is compatible with the pattern for the best finish quality and the greatest ease of use.
+When using any of these router bits, always use the largest diameter bit that is compatible with the pattern for the best finish quality and the greatest ease of use.
 Larger diameter bits also allow for larger bearings which last longer in heavy use applications.
 Ease the material into the bit until it contacts the bearing, then continue to route around the template.
 Always remember to check the bit clearance below your work so that you don’t accidentally cut into your workbench or other support structure.
 You should never be removing more than about 1⁄8″ of material in any one pass.
 Pausing too long in any spot will cause excess heat and can burn the wood.
 Shallow passes mean smoother results.
 Double-check the surfaces before removing the template.
 Another pass may be needed to smooth out a rough spot.
-Proper maintenance of the bearing will insure longer life and smoother cuts.
+Proper maintenance of the bearing will ensure longer life and smoother cuts.

-If you have a thick piece of material larger than the cutting length of the bit, use both a pattern bit and a flush trim bit.
-First use the pattern bit, template side down.
+If you have a thick piece of material larger than the cutting length of the bit, use both a pattern bit and a flush trim router bit.
+First, use the pattern bit, template side down.
 Once that surface matches the template, remove the template and make another pass with the bearing riding on the surface of the material to extend the first cut.
 Flip the material over and use the flush trim bit with the bearing riding on the finished surface.